-Art, Kaiju, June – 3 things I love, combined into one thing – Kaijune.
+Art, Kaiju, June – 3 things I love, combined into one – Kaijune.
 Grab a pencil and prepare yourself, because it will be hard for you to resist this art challenge!

 Have you heard about Godzilla?

 If you don’t know what Godzilla is, then you have probably lived under a rock!
 This classic movie became a worldwide pop culture icon, and basically started the Kaiju genre (Japanese genre of films featuring giant monsters).
 Why I’m mentioning that?
 Well, if Godzilla wasn’t created, we probably wouldn’t be able to participate in theKaijune!

 I absolutely love looking at the concept arts of monsters from the horror games and movies.
 I couldn’t start this article without mentioning the Godzilla, who was an inspiration for other movies and monsters, like those in the Pacific Rim movie.
 June is the perfect time to rewatch or catch up with new kaiju movies.
 And while doing this, we can get inspired, and use our imagination to create new designs of monsters – and that’s exactly what Kaijune is for!

 But before doing this, let’s start by answering a few questions first.

 Kaijune (*Kaijuly) is a 30-days art challenge that takes place in June.
 The goal is to draw a new creature or your version of a classic creature, every day of the month, following a prompt list.

 *There’s no official prompt list.
 Many artists create their own lists and publish on social media, allowing others to use it.
 So, you can create your own prompt list or use an existing one.